Best Time to Use a Sauna: When to Use a Sauna and Ideal Sauna Time

 Mixing Alcohol with Saunas

-According to a study, deaths in saunas are rare, but alcohol plays a major role in the cases that do occur.
+- Alcohol Is Involved in Many Sauna-Related Deaths: According to a study , Deaths in saunas are rare, but alcohol plays a major role in the cases that do happen.
+Nearly half of sauna deaths involved alcohol.

-To stay safe, avoid drinking before or during a sauna session and never leave an intoxicated person alone in the heat.
+- Avoid Alcohol Before and During Sauna for Safety: To stay safe, don’t drink before or during a sauna session and never leave someone drunk alone in the heat.

 Sick